In this section:

-Instructor: Dana M. Sansom; Associate Professor of Horticultural Technology, Thompson School of Applied Science.
+A: Dana M. Sansom; Retired Professor of Horticultural Technology, Thompson School of Applied Science

 Format: Students will learn the identifying features and landscape value of the plants on the Plant List in the Certification manual.
-There will be a quiz each week and a final exam.
-Students will obtain a certificate if they obtain a 60% average.
+Students who attain a 60% average on weekly quizzes and the NHLA Plant ID Exam will receive a certificate of course completion.

 The Plant ID portion of the NHLA Certification exam is usually held a week or two after the end of this course.

 Send contact information and payment to:

 NHLA Certification Committee